Jsitech/JShielder/README.md

 # ChangeLog

-v2.4 Added LEMP Deployment with ModSecurity
+v2.4 Added LEMP Deployment with ModSecurity and the OWASP ModSecurity Core Rule Set (CRS3)

 v2.3 More Hardening steps Following some CIS Benchmark items for LAMP Deployer